 The difference between the sample composition and this fitted depleted profile is taken as the contribution from batch addition of an enriching fluid.
 The net amounts of REE added during re-enrichment are then normalized to an average of 12×primitive mantle for HREE, reflecting the average HREE concentrations in likely enriching fluids including normal MORB [Sun and McDonough, 1989] and alkali basalt [Farmer et al., 1995].
 The slope of the resulting normalized profile is diagnostic of the trace-element profile of the re-enriching agent.
 The normalization factor employed to shift the composition of enriching fluids to this value is shown in Figure b and corresponds roughly to the amount of LREE added during re-enrichment.

 The results of this model show that the samples are variably depleted and all except CK-2 are re-enriched to some extent [Figure ¿fig:ree_model?].
 CK-2 appears to be in equilibrium with mid-ocean ridge basalt while the others appear to be in equilibrium with an enriching agent similar to alkali basalt.
 The strong exponential increase in the presumed LREE composition of our enriching material shows that the re-enrichment may be better modeled as a fractional process.
-It is likely that all samples experienced a small and similar amount of interaction with the enriching fluid [Figure b].
+It is likely that all samples experienced a small and similar amount of interaction with the enriching fluid Figure ¿fig:ree_model?b.

 Primary depletion degrees of the xenolith samples are estimated by finding the model compositions that best fit the whole-rock HREE, MgO, and composition of each sample.
 Results are summarized in Table ¿tbl:depletion_degrees? and show trends superficially similar to those visible in modal abundance [Figure ¿fig:modes?] and trace element [Figure ¿fig:spider?] data.
 The degree of depletion generally increases with the modeled temperature of the sample, with the notable exception of sample CK-6, which is by far the least-depleted sample by major-element proxies and only moderately depleted in heavy rare-earth elements, although it has the hottest modeled temperature.